New York Harbor - Pre World War II

 Huge Smokestacks of the Lusitania.

 Huge Smokestacks of the Lusitania.
+The Business World, December 1907.
 GGA Image ID # 1430f8cb54

-Undoubtedly, the next five years will see the condemnation of the hundred miles of antique and archaic wharf structures that now cumber the shores of Manhattan Island and that portion of Brooklyn lying opposite Manhattan, to make room for modern, adequate and commodious piers and warehouses.
+Undoubtedly, the next five years will see the condemnation of the hundred miles of antique and archaic wharf structures that now cumber the shores of Manhattan Island and that portion of Brooklyn lying opposite Manhattan to make room for modern, adequate, and commodious piers and warehouses.

 The Lusitania is "Back From Europe," Waiting to Welcome Returning Tourists.

 The builders of steamships, to meet trade necessities, have sought steadily two things, great size and great speed.
 In 1862, the Scotia made the trip from New York to Liverpool in nine days; in 1894, the Lucania made the same passage in five and one-half days.
-In 1871, came the first monster ship, the Oceanic, a little over four hundred feet long.
-Last August came the Adriatic, 726 feet long, nearly double the length of the Oceanic.
+In 1871 came the first monster ship, the Oceanic, a little over four hundred feet long.
+Last August came the Adriatic, 726 feet long, nearly double the length of the SS Oceanic.

 The White Star Line Piers at the Port of New York circa 1907.

-The commercial world regards the Lusitania, as the ship of the next decade— and then the thousand-foot, four-day boat will take its place!
+The commercial world regards the Lusitania as the ship of the next decade— and then the thousand-foot, four-day boat will take its place!

-Construction on a great railway system is already beginning to this point; in other words the tracks are being laid for the traffic of half a century hence when Montauk shall be part of the port of New York—the port whose tonnage will run into the billions, and commerce into the tens of billions, the port that will serve the world and use London, Hamburg, Sydney, Cape Town, Buenos Ayres, as relay stations, when New York will be a city of fifteen millions, the greatest city and the greatest port in the history of the world.
+Construction on a great railway system is already beginning to this point; in other words, the tracks are being laid for the traffic of half a century hence when Montauk shall be part of the port of New York—the port whose tonnage will run into the billions, and commerce into the tens of billions, the port that will serve the world and use London, Hamburg, Sydney, Cape Town, Buenos Ayres, as relay stations, when New York will be a city of fifteen millions, the greatest city and the greatest port in the history of the world.

 Tugboats in New York Harbor.